 See the last time I left a job was IBM, in 2017.
 Then, I had absolutely no doubt that moving on was the only decision for me.
 In fact, I wrote about my conviction to leave Big Blue on LinkedIn, well before The Voices Collection saw the light of day.

 This time, it’s completely different.
-Yet nonetheless worthy of the labor of my love of writing.
+And oh so worthy of the labor of my love of writing.

-It feels like I am saying goodbye to a loved one at an airport.
-Someone you know you deeply want to see again, but that you just aren’t sure if and when you might be able to.
+It feels akin to saying goodbye to a loved one at an airport.
+Someone you know you deeply want to see again, but that you just aren’t sure if, or when you might be able to.
 It’s like letting go at the end of the long goodbye hug, the one you know is the last one, the one you close your eyes for and savor until the time to break it apart undoubtedly comes.
-It leaves you going home feeling alone and broken.
+The one that leaves you going home feeling alone and broken.

 It’s difficult to leave a good place and its terrific people.